 Elon's Fellows Programs offer exciting academic and personal growth opportunities beyond the scope of the usual college experience -- opportunities like $1,000 Elon Experiences grants, special courses, internships or paid research assistantships.
 In addition, each of the Fellows Programs offers scholarships to selected incoming Fellows.
 To be considered for one of these scholarships, students must apply and be admitted to the Fellows program.
 The scholarships are renewable for an additional 3 years, provided that all program requirements are met.
 These Fellows scholarships are awarded in addition to any Presidential Scholarship that has been received.

-Applications are available from Elon's Office of Admissions or online.
+Applications are available online.
 All applications are reviewed and finalists for each program are invited to attend the Fellows & Scholarship Weekend in March.
 From these finalists, Fellows and Fellows scholarship winners are selected on the basis of the application, qualifications and an interview.
 For more information, contact the Office of Admissions, (800) 334-8448.

 Students majoring in theatre arts or music theatre may apply for talent-based scholarships which are renewable for an additional 3 years.
 The scholarships range from $1,000 to $6,000 (music theatre) or $500 to $2,000 (theatre arts) annually and are based on application and audition/interview.
 For more information, contact the Department of Performing Arts, (336) 278-5600 or visit the Performing Arts website.